tdalon/ahk/docs/_pages/Teamsy-Changelog.md

 See also [Teams Shortcuts Changelog](Teams-Shortcuts-Changelog) for other relevant changes.

+* 2024-03-14
+  * Full Screen Shortcut update for New Teams (without F11)
 * 2024-01-30
   * Teams Meeting Share: fix.
 Move FocusAssist to the end because of interaction with Sharing Bar hide.
 Add pause after maximize.
 * 2023-11-24